Before you decide to submit an Offer in Compromise (offer), you should be aware of several things:

 Make sure you don't owe taxes next year

-If the IRS accepts your offer but you don’t file and pay all taxes on time for the five years after the acceptance, the offer will terminate and you'll owe your full debt (not the reduced amount of the offer).
+If the IRS accepts your offer but you don’t file and pay all taxes on time for the five years after the acceptance, the IRS will notify you your offer is in default and may terminate the offer and you'll owe your full debt (not the reduced amount of the offer).

 Here are some ways to make sure you can pay your taxes